A Day of Family, Ceremony, Nature, and Fun

 The stories told showed Blake as an evolving leader.
 The kind of person who looks after his teammates and makes sure everyone has fun and moves toward success–together.

 The bar mitzvah centered on integral themes of family, tradition, and learning, with elements showing Blake’s personality.
 Touches like a nature walk between the ceremony and the brunch illustrate Blake’s love of nature.
 And, the fact that most of his extended family decided to go along for a stretch, proves that love is mutual.

 Blake’s 13 Challenges

-As part of preparation for his bar mitzvah, Blake created and completed 13 different challenges encompassing the spiritual, intellectual and physical world.
+As part of the preparation for his bar mitzvah, Blake created and completed 13 different challenges encompassing the spiritual, intellectual, and physical world.
 The goal was to gain skills for his emerging adulthood and beyond.
 He tried out many different experiences and developed a support system of peers and mentors.